I'm Sandra Halling.

 I've been doing some version of this work for twenty years, across organizations of varying size and configurations.

-When I was in my mid-twenties, I did the foundational work of my career at a large international archiectural and engineering firm (RTKL — long before the Callison merger, around the time of the original ARCADIS acquisition).
+When I was in my mid-twenties, I did the foundational work of my career at a large international architectural and engineering firm (RTKL — long before the Callison merger, around the time of the original ARCADIS acquisition).

 I reported to the head of marketing and communications but had minimal supervision, because functionally I operated on the MIS team.
 Everyone on the MIS team was ten to fifteen years my senior.
 It was mentorship by fire, and I am deeply grateful for that experience.
 It shaped how I see systems, operations, and authority design permanently.

 At the time, the firm had no CRM and little in terms of standard marketing process.
 I designed both and rolled them out firmwide across ten offices worldwide.
-(I was ~26.)
+(I was 26.)

 Part of that system held for ten years.
 They invited me back years later when the firm was considering new modules of the same ERP and we discussed what had held versus not.
 Durability is the key measure of success for my work.